 The “Google Deleted My Reviews” Conspiracy Theories

 I want to say upfront – I do not subscribe to a single one of these conspiracy theories.
 Simply, I get a ton of emails from people claiming to have “proof” Google intentionally targets specific small businesses and deletes their 5-star reviews.
-Of course, not a single one of these conspiracy theorists has actually shared the proof with me, nor provided a step-by-step tutorial about how they collected their “proof.”
+Of course, not a single one of these conspiracy theorists have actually shared the proof with me, nor provided a step-by-step tutorial about how they collected their “proof.”

 - Google deletes reviews of businesses who do not use Adwords to promote their business in Google search.
 The theory is that Google hopes these businesses will start paying to use Google Adwords